 Measuring Research Impact

-This guide provides an introduction to the information and issues regarding researcher and journal impact
+This guide provides an introduction to measure the impact of publications and authors for promotion and tenure and other purposes.

 What is Research Impact?